lbechberger/LearningPsychologicalSpaces/README.md

 ### 3.1 Preparing the Data Set for Machine Learning

 In order to run a regression from images to MDS coordinates, multiple preprocessing steps are necessary.
 Firstly, we need to augment our data set by creating a large amount of slightly distorted image variants.
 This is done in order to achieve a data set of reasonable size for a machine learning task.
 Moreover, for each of the images, the target MDS coordinates need to be prepared.
-All scripts for these steps can be found in the `code/ml/prprocessing` folder.
+All scripts for these steps can be found in the `code/ml/preprocessing` folder.

 #### 3.1.1 Data Augmentation

-We used [ImgAug](https://github.com/aleju/imgaug) for augmenting our image data set.
+We used [ImgAug](https://github.com/aleju/imgaug) for augmenting our image data set for the NOUN data set.
 This is done with the script `data_augmentation.py`.
 It can be invoked as follows:
 ```
 python -m code.ml.preprocessing.data_augmentation path/to/image_folder/ path/to/output_folder/ n
 ```